 - Feminine Women Can Cook: Much is made of Felicity's cooking skills, not least by her admiring young male cousins.
 Subverted with the Story Girl, however, who despite her best efforts never becomes a good cook.
 It being the time and place it is, she considers this seriously humiliating.

 - Fragile Flower: Pale, plaintive Sara Ray is crying more often than not.
 Somewhat understandable given how cold and strict her mother is.

 - Full-Name Basis: Sara Ray is almost always referred to by her full name (another way of distinguishing her from the Story Girl).

 - The Glorious War of Sisterly Rivalry: Applies to the Story Girl and Felicity even if they are cousins.
-Despite their constant bickering, the vivid, effervescent Story Girl secretly wishes she were as useful and domestic as Felicity, and Felicity who is unimaginative and conventional wishes she were as interesting as the Story Girl.
-(She also is jealous of Sara's expensive clothes.)
+Despite their constant bickering, the vivid, effervescent Story Girl secretly wishes she were as useful and domestic as Felicity, and unimaginative, conventional Felicity secretly wishes she were as interesting as the Story Girl.
+(She also is more openly jealous of Sara's expensive clothes.)

-- Incurable Cough of Death: Cecily develops a mild but persistant cough after being caught out in a snowstorm.
-Hints through the rest of the novel suggest that she dies of consumption before reaching adulthood.
+- Incurable Cough of Death: Cecily develops a mild but ominously persistent cough after being caught out in a snowstorm. the narration eventually makes it clear that she dies, probably of consumption, before reaching adulthood.

-- Maiden Aunt: Aunt Olivia who at 29 is seen by the children as too old to ever find a husband.
-She's far too young to fit the trope for elderly unmarried female relatives, but that's how the children see her.
+- Maiden Aunt: Aunt Olivia, who at all of 29 is seen by the children at least as far too old to ever find a husband, despite her stunning beauty.
 She does end up getting married in The Golden Road.

 - May–December Romance: Between The Awkward Man and Alice Reade.